lRoMYl/swift-graphql-codegen/README.md

 # Swift GraphQL Codegen

+An opinionated Swift GraphQL Code Generator CLI tool which generate the GraphQL Query and doesn't require any dependencies (Library/Framework) in your app.

 ## Objectives
-- Zero GraphQL Query to be written manually
+- 🏖️ Zero GraphQL Query to be written manually
-- Zero library/framework to be included in the main app
+- ✨ Zero library/framework dependency in the app
-- Plain Swift Types with Type Safety
+- 🎉 Plain Swift Types with Type Safety
-- Network Layer agnostic, use whichever networking library you prefer
+- 🎊 Network Layer agnostic, use whichever networking library you prefer
-- Favor Swift coding convention whenever applicable/possible
+- 🚀 Favor Swift coding convention whenever applicable/possible
+- 🤏 Minimal code to be written to get started

 Usage example without writing a single line of GraphQL query
 ```Swift